Stepping Stones to Nature

 Between April 2024 and April 2025 we worked with three primary schools: Grangetown and Caedmon in Redcar and Cleveland and Thorntree Academy in Middlesbrough.

-To date the project has delivered 37 day sessions, enhancing nature knowledge and skills while supporting health, wellbeing and development, and enriching the learning experience for children from some of the local area and England's most deprived communities.
+As of April 2025, the project has delivered 37 day sessions, enhancing nature knowledge and skills while supporting health, wellbeing and development, and enriching the learning experience for children from some of the local area and England's most deprived communities.

 -